Endogenous Epistemic Weighting under Heterogeneous Information: Conclusion

 \section{Conclusion}

-This paper studies how collective epistemic performance can be improved in the presence of heterogeneous and imperfect information without presupposing direct knowledge of individual competence or introducing fixed hierarchies of influence.
-By introducing the Epistemic Shared-Choice Mechanism (ESCM), we show that likelihood-based aggregation can be approximated procedurally through short and auditable informational assessments, with voting weights emerging endogenously from observed performance rather than being imposed ex ante.
-This approach allows informational heterogeneity to be exploited without restricting participation or presupposing stable epistemic elites.
+This paper has proposed the Epistemic Shared-Choice Mechanism (ESCM) as a transparent institutional architecture for implementing endogenous bounded weighting in binary collective decisions.
+Rather than presupposing direct knowledge of individual competence or fixing hierarchies of influence \emph{ex ante}, ESCM uses assessment performance as an observable proxy for latent reliability and maps it into issue-specific aggregation coefficients.

+The main general analytical result, Proposition~\ref{prop:mean-improvement}, shows that, under heterogeneous competence, any bounded non-decreasing coefficient map increases the mean signed aggregate signal relative to the equal-weight benchmark.
+The numerical analyses show that, for the specific coefficient maps examined here, this mean improvement is often associated with higher Gaussian large-sample accuracy under both unimodal and segmented competence distributions.

-Using central limit approximations, the analysis clarifies how the epistemic performance of ESCM depends on the structure of information in the population.
-In unimodal competence environments, which can be read as conservative baselines, endogenous weighting yields only modest refinements of unweighted majority rule.
-As documented by \citet{dellicarpiniWhat1996}, however, real-world electorates often display pronounced informational asymmetries, with large majorities clustered at low levels of factual competence and smaller, persistent pockets of highly informed individuals.
-In such segmented or multimodal environments, captured here through competence mixture models, endogenous epistemic weighting allows informed minorities to correct systematic failures of unweighted aggregation even when average competence remains close to random.
+Using central limit approximations, the analysis has clarified how epistemic performance depends on the informational structure of the population.
+In unimodal competence environments, endogenous reweighting produces relatively modest gains over the equal-weight rule.
+In segmented competence environments, captured here through competence mixture models, the gains can be substantially larger.
+In such settings, competence-sensitive aggregation allows better-informed minorities to exert greater influence on the aggregate signal even when average competence remains close to randomness.

-Taken together, these results support a moderate but consequential conclusion.
-The epistemic shortcomings of majority rule under heterogeneous information do not imply that democratic participation must be restricted, nor that epistemic authority must be fixed in advance.
-Rather, they point to the importance of aggregation rules that adapt transparently to existing informational structure.
-Endogenous and bounded epistemic weighting provides a principled way to improve collective accuracy while remaining compatible with core democratic constraints.
+What distinguishes ESCM from prior weighted aggregation proposals is the combination of three features it is designed to satisfy simultaneously: aggregation coefficients are generated endogenously from observable assessment performance, they are bounded by design, and they are issue-specific rather than fixed across decision domains.
+In this sense, the paper identifies a general mechanism through which competence-sensitive reweighting can improve collective performance: by assigning weakly greater aggregation coefficients to more competent participants, it raises the mean signed aggregate signal whenever competence is heterogeneous.